IlhaanHasssan/tech264-cloud-linux/cloud/README.md

 5. **Additional Services**: Costs for managed services, databases, machine learning tools, and security features.

 6. **Support Plans**: Fees for premium support or technical assistance from the cloud provider.
+7.  **Data Egress**: You will be required to pay for any data going out of your network.

 #### What are the 4 pillars of DevOps?
 How do they link into the Cloud?